Exclusive: Italy picks Bank of America and Orrick to advise on MPS privatization, sources say

-ROME/LONDON/MILAN (Reuters) - Italy has picked Bank of America and Orrick as financial and legal advisers to help the Treasury secure a merger deal for bailed-out bank Monte dei Paschi as part of its privatization plan, three sources close to the matter told Reuters.
+ROME/LONDON/MILAN (Reuters) - Italy’s Treasury has picked Bank of America and Orrick as financial and legal advisers to secure a merger deal for bailed-out bank Monte dei Paschi (MPS) as part of its privatisation plan, four sources close to the matter told Reuters.

-Rome aims to clinch a merger with a healthier peer in 2021, the sources said, to secure a long-term solution for the bank, which is dogged by legal risks and poor quality assets.
+Rome aims to clinch a merger with a healthier peer in 2021, the sources said, to provide a long-term solution for the bank, which has been backed by the government since 2017 following an 8 billion euro ($9.5 billion) rescue deal.

-Monte dei Paschi (MPS) has said its capital buffers are set to fall below minimum requirements early next year, hit by the cost of a bad loan clean-up it is about to complete as well as provisions against legal risks following the conviction of former top executives.
+The mandates, which will last 12 months, will see Bank of America’s co-head of the financial institution group, Giorgio Cocini, and Orrick’s partners Patrizio Messina and Marco Nicolini working closely with the Treasury to attract buyers and address the bank’s capital shortfalls.

+Rome is expected to pay about 150,000 euros in financial and legal fees, with the lion’s share going to Bank of America, the sources said.

 Italy’s Treasury and Orrick were not immediately available for comment, while Bank of America declined to comment.